zachmccabe/briars/docs/notes.md

 This project is published through social platforms and instant messaging.
 (Initially, this project went out to friends via direct message, then to friends on WeChat and Instagram.
 I no longer use those 2 platforms but I am always tinkering with new venues for sharing the project.)

-Viewed on a phone, these small scale images need to have low information density -- I want a concise message and a composition that works at 600px 1:1 while, e.g. the viewer is on her morning bus ride to work.
+Viewed on a phone, these small scale images need to have low information density.
+I want a concise message and a composition that works at 600px 1:1 while, e.g., the viewer is on her morning bus ride to work.
 There is no time for precious subtlety in that environment.

 When I frame the scene, select one picture over another, or write a caption I do my best to remember this.
 I want to keep it real.